 Our Build the Base, Grow the Movement program aims to support learning and experimentation around a distributed organizing approach in the economic justice movement, so that worker centers, unions, worker associations, and community organizations are able to build power at the scale necessary for deep and lasting social change.
 In this model, organizations build out clear pathways of participation and scaffolding that enable grassroots leaders to lead.

-Important New Resource from WJL:
+Important Resources from WJL:

 How State and Local Labor Agencies Can Protect Immigrant Workers